GitMaster9/iexec-workerpool/README.md

 npm install -g @iexec/iapp
 ```

-## Steps to replicate
+## Steps to replicate (Bellecour)
-1. Go to "scheduler-core" directory and follow the instructions
+1. Go to "bellecour/scheduler-core" directory and follow the instructions
-2. Go to "worker" directory and follow the instructions there.
+2. Go to "bellecour/worker" directory and follow the instructions there.
 You can add multiple workers when you make sure the first worker is added to the workerpool.
-3. Go to "requester-python-app" directory and follow the instructions
+3. Go to "bellecour/requester-python-app" directory and follow the instructions